Education Outside the Classroom

 As noted, the Field Museum’s first home was the former Fine Arts Building built for the World Columbian Exposition in Jackson Park.
 Like all the exposition buildings, the Fine Arts Building was a temporary structure, not much more than a decorated shed, and after a quarter-century the Field had to remove its collections for fear of damage from leaks.

 Fiscal exigency—it almost went bust in the 1930s—tempted the MSI to a controversial remedy.
-It opened its doors to industry-sponsored exhibits—call it advertising, call it propaganda—but they were cheap.
+It opened its doors to industry-sponsored exhibits.
+Call it advertising, call it propaganda, but they were cheap.
 The museum today is a stunning and exhausting place, crammed with interactive this and hands-on that, and certainly the only place in the city where one can see a Boeing 737 flying indoors.

 Alas, people are less easily wowed than they used to be.
 The MSI once drew more than 3 million people a year when admission was free.
 Since the advent of paid admission in 1991, attendance is less than half that—a decline that owes in part to the reduction in field-trip visits by penny-pinching schools.
-The MSI these days is outdrawn by the Art Institute and the Shedd Aquarium and is rivaled by the Field.
+The MSI these days is outdrawn by the Art Institute and the Shedd Aquarium and is rivaled even by the serious-minded Field.

 The Chicago Academy of Sciences

 A city Chicago’s size has many museums of the second rank.
 In 1865, the Chicago Academy of Sciences opened Chicago’s first museum.
-It was as a traditional museum devoted to systematically saving for study bits of a natural world already fast disappearing.
+It was a traditional museum devoted to systematically saving for study bits of a natural world already fast disappearing.
 That mission was frustrated when the museum and its collections burned down in the Great Fire of 1871.
 The specimens that museums around the world generously sent to Chicago to make good that loss formed the basis of the new collection that was housed in a new building in Lincoln Park, named after Matthew Laflin, the benefactor who provided the money for it.

-The CAS mission shifted in the 1980s from research to teaching, it having become clear that it could be more than a poor imitation of the Field as a research institution.
+The CAS mission shifted in the 1980s from research to teaching, it having become clear that it could be no more than a poor imitation of the Field as a research institution.
 In 1999, the Academy opened a new building at Fullerton and Cannon with a new name—the Peggy Notebaert Nature Museum, after a new benefactor—and with a new attitude.
 It set attendance record in 2004, thanks to the exhibit, “Animal Grossology: The Science of Creatures Gross and Disgusting.”

 The Oriental Institute Museum

 The OI is a scholarly enterprise with a museum on the side.
 (Among other projects, Institute scholars are currently working on dictionaries of Assyrian, Hittite, and Demotic.)
 Most of the artifacts in the Oriental Institute Museum were acquired in the process of archaeological excavations sponsored by the Institute since 1919.
 Typical of the diligent diggers was James Henry Breasted, the University’s first professor of Egyptology, who, according to his wife, was distracted during their honeymoon in the Nile Valley and, by his desire to copy inscriptions.
-Thanks to them and their like, the collection of some 40,000 objects in the Egyptian collection is considered among the best in North America.
+Thanks to Breasted and his like, the collection of some 40,000 objects in the Egyptian collection is considered among the best in North America.

 Such materials were not stolen; the typical deal in the 19th century was for excavators to keep half of what their unearthed, as a sort of commission from national governments unable to mount their own digs.
-These days, looting even with permission is decried by the nations whose national treasures now reside, incongruously, at the end of the No. 2 CTA bus line.
+These days, removal even with permission is decried by the nations whose national treasures now reside, incongruously, at the end of the No. 2 CTA bus line.
 (Many of the institute's scholars agree; they set up a Working Group to help identify and return artifacts stolen from the Iraq Museum in the days after the U.S. invasion in 2003.)
 As a result, the Institute’s collection could not duplicated today at any cost.

 The Museum of Broadcast Communications